Academic Catalog

 Fall Term

-FASH 1000Introduction to Fashion Careers2
+FASH 1000Introduction to the Fashion Industry2

 Spring Term